Difference Between a Job Board and Search Engine

 It can be confusing to tell the difference between a job board and a job search engine, but it's wise to know where the job listings you find online are coming from.
 Typically, in a cover letter, you'll mention how you found the job posting.
-Put simply, a job board is a website that posts jobs supplied by employers, whereas job search engines scour the web and aggregate job listings from job boards and employer websites.
+Put simply; a job board is a website that posts jobs supplied by employers, whereas job search engines scour the web and aggregate job listings from job boards and employer websites.

 With job boards, companies have specifically listed their open positions and often accept job applications directly through the job board.
-Employers typically pay a fee to the job board in order to list their jobs on the site – essentially, the site warehouses resumes and sells employers access to them.
+Employers typically pay a fee to the job board to list their jobs on the site – essentially, the site warehouses resumes and sells employers access to them.

 Monster, the largest and best-known job board, is a general board with postings across a broad range of industries.
 Indeed offers a wider array of jobs including contract positions, work-at-home opportunities, summer jobs, and volunteer work.
 CareerBuilder is focused more on people with a bachelor's degree.